Blue9/ece3400-team20/Labs/lab1.md

 The next goal was to be able to take the potentiometer value and map it to a PWM output that goes to the LED.
 For reference on PWM, we found the following article helpful: https://en.wikipedia.org/wiki/Pulse-width_modulation.

-We used the wiring from the previous part for the potentiometer and connected an LED in series with a 300 Ohm resistor to digital pin 0 all with common grounds.
+We used the wiring from the previous part for the potentiometer and connected an LED in series with a 300 Ohm resistor to digital pin 5 (PWM pin) all with common grounds.
 Our code was as follows:

 ```
 #define POT_PIN A0
-#define LED_PIN 0
+#define LED_PIN 5

 // the setup function runs once when you press reset or power the board
 void setup() {